D-Roberts/icd-gen/README.md

         https://www.comet.com/ai-daor/gamma-patch/view/new/panels

-        * Rethink how to input the context and prediction for denoise rather than classification
+        * Rethink how to input the context and prediction for denoise rather than classification in the pos association based spatial transformer

+        * likely add context embedding here as well not sure yet;

         * Model 2 - spatialtransformer - added but learning with the denoise task
-        with context is
+        with context is - not learning well yet.

         * reframe problem and input setup.
         * WIP

-    *1.Lens 1.
-Setting 1. factor in the noise drift code from my other repo *2.
-Lens 1.
-Setting 1.  there is a bug in the plot loss baselines code *3.
-Lens 1.
-Setting 1. there might be a bug in the batch loss calculation and/or plotting *4.
-Retrain the 2H.
+    *1. Lens 1.
+Setting 1. [linear manifold seq] factor in the noise drift code from my other repo

+    *3. Lens 1.
+Setting 1. there might be a bug in the batch loss calculation and/or plotting

+    *5. Put in the 2lyaer and train it on drift train - test to see better generalization.

     Overall:
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.

-    *8. Input normalizations accross the board.

 ### To train: